 The Battle of Alma

-This song from the repertoire of the Copper Family is printed in The Copper Family Song Book.
-Bob and John Copper sang The Battle of Alma in 1971 on their Leader box set A Song for Every Season.
-John Copper and Jon Dudley recorded in in 1987 for the Copper Family's EFDSS LP Coppersongs: A Living Tradition.
+The Battle of Alma is a song from the repertoire of the Copper Family.
+It is printed in The Copper Family Song Book.
+Bob and John Copper sang it in 1971 on their Leader box set A Song for Every Season.
+John Copper and Jon Dudley recorded in in 1987 for the Copper Family’s EFDSS LP Coppersongs: A Living Tradition.

 See also the related song The Heights of Alma [Roud 830; Laws J10; G/D 1:158; Henry H123].

 Bob and John Copper sing The Battle of Alma

 A jolly young soldier a letter did write